-The Board has reviewed the Trust's compliance with the RSH's Governance and Financial Viability Standard during the year in a Stability Check and reaffirmed Newlon's G1 rating for governance and a compliant V2 rating for viability.
-In March 2022 the Regular of Social Housing started an In Depth Assessment ("IDA"), the results of which will be presented in next year's financial report.
+The Board has reviewed the Trust's compliance with the RSH's Governance and Financial Viability Standard during the year.
+In June 2022 the Regulator of Social Housing confirmed the outcome of their In-Depth Assessment of Newlon's governance, which resulted in the Group retaining its rating of G1 for governance and V2 for viability.
+This grading was reaffirmed in December 2022 via a routine stability check.
 The Board is confident that there are no issues of concern to the Regulator that will impact Newlon's rating.